MartijnVogelaar/krunner-alias/README.md

 # Defining aliases
-Aliases have to be defined as they are supposed to be in a `.bashrc-file`.
+Aliases have to be defined as they are supposed to be in a `.bashrc`-file.
 Aliases have the following formats:

 ```
 alias ${name}=${command}